-Students are expected to demonstrate responsibility and accountability for personal and professional behaviors in the classroom, laboratory, and clinical settings.
+Students are expected to demonstrate responsibility and accountability for personal and professional behaviors in the classroom, laboratory and clinical settings.
 Failure to exhibit any of the following behaviors may result in dismissal and/or an unsatisfactory grade for that day reflected on the clinical/lab evaluation tool.
-If the student is dismissed from clinical/ lab/lecture, the hours dismissed will be counted against the student's allowed time missed.
+If the student is dismissed from clinical and or lab, the hours dismissed will be counted against the student's allowed time missed.

-Expected Behaviors the Student Agrees to:
+Expected Behaviors

+The student agrees to:

 - 1. Accept responsibility for your own behavior, actions, and education. - 2.
 Adequately prepare for all classroom, clinical, and lab experiences. - 3.
 Arrive to class, clinical site, and lab promptly (5-10 minutes prior unless specified otherwise). - 4.
-Display professional appearance and behavior (eg. cover tattoos, neat/clean, no gum). - 5.
+Display professional appearance.

 Appearance described in the student handbook is for both Clinical and Lab. - 6.
 If the student is to dress for clinicals/ labs not requiring a uniform as stated in the handbook, closed toe shoes are still expected. - 7.
-Act with honesty and integrity in relationships with patients, staff, peers, and faculty. - 8.
+Act with honesty and integrity in relationships with patients, staff, peers, and faculty.
+Incivility will not be tolerated. - 8.
 Maintain patient/client confidentiality; provide for privacy. - 9.
 Advocate for patients/clients. - 10.
 Properly identify patient/client. - 11.
 Wash or sanitize hands when appropriate. - 12.
 Answer call lights for all patients; assigned and not assigned. - 13.
 Follow standard precautions. - 14.
 Properly record information or observation when and/or where appropriate. - 15.
 Notify the instructor and nursing staff prior to leaving the nursing unit. - 16.
-Notify instructor and clinical site of absence at least one hour prior to classroom, lab, or clinical experience. - 17.
+Personally notify your instructor and or clinical site of absence at least one hour prior to the classroom. lab. or clinical experience. - 17.
 Know the status of the patient Report significant change to staff and instructor immediately. - 18.
 Maintain patient/client safety; recognize and report errors or unsafe activity. - 19.
 Complete care and report to the instructor and appropriate staff. - 20.
 Recognize limitations in skills, knowledge, and abilities.
 Seek and utilize instructor and staff guidance in an appropriate manner. - 21.
 Promote personal growth with reflection, self-assessment, and utilization of feedback. - 22.
-Follow policies of the nursing program, Sauk Valley College, and clinical sites. - 23.
-Misuse of Social Media will not be tolerated, please refer to the College Acceptable Use Policy, https://www.svcc.edu/about/policies/aup.html, for further details. - 24.
-Cell phones and Smart Watches are not to be on your person during lab/clinical/lecture.
+Follow the policies of the nursing program, Sauk Valley College, and clinical sites. - 23.
+Misuse of Social Media will not be tolerated, please refer to the College Acceptable Use Policy for further details. - 24.
+Cell phones and SmartWatches are not to be on your person during lab/clinical/lecture.

-Student Signature:
+Student Signature student Sidnature